hooto/htracker/README.md

 Hooto Tracker use **Project** to match and manage the processes that need to be tracked.

-You can choose different matching pattens to match one or multiple processes creating a New Project
+You can choose different matching pattens to match one or multiple processes in creating a New Project

 * Process ID
 * Process Name